tomomilove/tomomilove.github.io/index.md

 ## What's new

+- 2017 December 5: New article added to [Thoughts](/thoughts) page!

-Happy birthday Tomomi!
+- Happy birthday Tomomi!
 Welcome to the grand opening of this website!